mobile-under-construction

 The seal of the Extraordinary Chambers shows the emblem surrounded by two circles containing the full name of the Extraordinary Chambers in Khmer, together with the abbreviations “ECCC” for the English name and “CETC” for the French name.

-The official colors of the ECCC are blue (in the hue of the cambodian flag), white and black.
+The official colors of the ECCC are blue (in the hue of the Cambodian flag), white and black.

 image of book cover